The question "boy or girl?" is sometimes not easy to answer and often confronts parents with a tough situation.

 The early years of your child’s life are significant; as your child’s ally, it’s on you to step up and preserve your child’s right to physical integrity and self-determination.

-Intersex children can have an uncomplicated and self-confident relationship with their own body andif they are not deprived of knowledge and also, if their primary caregivers are informed and relaxed about these topics.
+Intersex children can have an uncomplicated and self-confident relationship with their own body and gender if they are not deprived of knowledge and also, if their primary caregivers are informed and relaxed about these topics.
 It can also help to be in touch with other adult role models who are intersex.

 At parent support groups and inter*counselling centres, you will find people who are familiar with the questions you have and can empathise with your situation.
 You can learn from intersex adults through their biographies.
 In addition, inter* organisations provide useful information material.